tsjuusmei/datingAppFeature/README.md

 `npm run nodemon`

-If the server is running go to [localhost3000](http://localhost:3000/)
+If the server is running go to [localhost:3000](http://localhost:3000/) in your browser.

 ## Database
 This is the structure of the mongodb atlas database: